 Redux Toolkit makes it easier to write good Redux applications and speeds up development, by baking in our recommended best practices, providing good default behaviors, catching mistakes, and allowing you to write simpler code.
 Redux Toolkit is beneficial to all Redux users regardless of skill level or experience.
 It can be added at the start of a new project, or used as part of an incremental migration in an existing project.

 Note that you are not required to use Redux Toolkit to use Redux.
-There are many existing applications that use other Redux wrapper libraries, or write all Redux logic "by hand".
-If you prefer to use a different approach, go ahead!
+There are many existing applications that use other Redux wrapper libraries, or write all Redux logic "by hand", and if you still prefer to use a different approach, go ahead!

 Overall, whether you're a brand new Redux user setting up your first project, or an experienced user who wants to simplify an existing application, using Redux Toolkit will make your code better and more maintainable.